-In the mountains, temperatures drop even more and the leaves on deciduous trees start to change colors.
+In the mountains, the Morocco weather in October means an even larger drop, and the leaves on deciduous trees start to change colors.
 And if you are staying on the coast, you may feel at times that the heat of the sun is in direct competition with the chill of the ocean breeze.

 October is also the month when rainfall increases after the dry summer.
 Although Morocco gets far less rain than many places, it is a good idea to be prepared for the occasional rainfall if you are visiting North Africa in October.